houseabsolute/precious/README.md

 ### Choosing How to `invoke` the Command

-Some commands might work equally well with `invoke` set to either `per-dir` or `root`.
+Some commands might work equally well with `invoke` set to either `per-dir` or `once`.
 The right run mode to choose depends on how you are using precious.

 In general, if you either have a very small set of directories, _or_ you are running precious on